May 15, 2018: The City of Phoenix, the Historic Neighborhood Petitioners and the Federal Aviation Administration jointly submitted this Status Report.

 On July 30, 2015 the City of Phoenix filed this response to the FAA’s July 17 motion to dismiss the City’s Petition for Review of FAA flight path changes.

-arguments supporting the FAA’s motion to delay compiling all of the required records until the motion to dismiss is resolved.
-The City of Phoenix previously filed two documents link 1 and link 2 in response to the FAA’s
+supporting the FAA’s motion to delay compiling all of the required records until the motion to dismiss is resolved.
+The City of Phoenix previously filed two documents link 1 and link 2 in response to the FAA’s two original motions.

 A petition for review is a formal request to a U.S. Court of Appeals to review the legality of an agency’s administrative decision.
 The petition for review is a special form of litigation that Congress requires for challenges to the legality of most FAA decisions.
 A petition for review seeks a declaration from the Court that an agency’s decision is invalid.
 In the City of Phoenix legal challenge, the City filed a petition for review with the Court of Appeals for the District of Columbia seeking a declaration from the Court that FAA’s implementation of RNAV routes and procedures in the Phoenix airspace violated federal law.